emacs-vs/ts-docstr/docs/page/langs/javascript.md

 # JavaScript

-You can customize variable `docstr-js-style` for the following value.
+You can customize variable `ts-docstr-js-style` for the following value.

 * `jsdoc` - JSdoc Style (default)
 * `google` - Google Style